Skip to main content

 Dear Aunt!

-You are probably very anxious for us, as they know that we are all shut up in Paris, and surrounded by the great and hideous Prussian army, which we all hope the French will soon chase away.
+You must be very anxious for us, as they know that we are all shut up in Paris, and surrounded by the great and hideous Prussian army, which we all hope the French will soon chase away.

-They have now begun to bombard Paris, but so far they have done to us or the City, as the fortress resists magnificently , and has guns in abundance to answer with.
+They have now begun to bombard Paris, but so far they have done nothing to us or the City, as the fortress resists magnificently , and has guns in abundance to answer with.
 It is now three months and a half since these hideous people surrounded us.
-So far we have no need, the sea has food in abundance, we eat horse meat .
-It's not so bad when you get used to it.
-We still food for a long time, so if the Prussians hope to starve us to death , he will have a long time .
+So far we have no need, the sea has food in abundance, we eat horse meat daily It's not so bad when you get used to it.
+We still have food for a long time, so if the Prussians hope to starve us to death, he will have to wait a long time .
 We believe that they are more in need than us.
 We are all extremely fast, none of us has been sick for an hour.

-Both our sons Willi and Emile sacrifice themselves to nurse the wounded in our American Ambulance , they are there night and day. moment, we have 70 wounded but have raised one hundred and thirty . (...)
-We have three who have a doctor amputated , and are already dying, but in the French Hospitals they all die The American Ambulance consists of tents in the open air which allow the wounded to pray .
+Both our sons Willi and Emile sacrifice themselves to nurse the wounded in our American Ambulance , they are there night and day.
+At the moment, we have 70 wounded but have raised one hundred and thirty . (...)
+We have three who have a doctor amputated , and are already dying , but in the French Hospitals they all die .
+The American Ambulance consists of tents in the open air which allow the wounded to pray

 The letter ends with family and New Year greetings, and these lines: